OPERATING INCOME PICKS UP IN A MARKET STILL BESET BY CHALLENGES

 NEW SHAREHOLDERS ENABLE CHF 171 MILLION INCREASE IN CAPITAL – 2016 RESULTS UNDERPINNED BY ONE-TIME FACTORS AND BUSINESS NOT DIRECTLY DEPENDENT ON ENERGY PRICES – LOW LEVEL OF PRICES CONTINUES TO HIT ENERGY TRADING HARD

 Despite persistently low wholesale prices and their negative impact on earnings, Repower’s 2016 results exceeded expectations.
 This was partly due to stable earnings contributions from the energy supply business and the sale of properties in Switzerland that were no longer operational.
 In Italy sales of electricity and gas developed well, and the Teverola combined-cycle gas turbine plant generated very gratifying earnings, especially on the balancing energy market.
 The year was dominated by the successful rights issue that increased the company’s capital by around CHF 171 million, and the acquisition of new anchor shareholders.

 Extraordinary items also played a role in the 2016 results, albeit to a much less significant extent than in 2015.
 A further CHF 22 million in impairments on overdue receivables in Italy, plus CHF 1.5 million in additional provisions for energy purchase agreements in Switzerland, had a negative impact.
 On the positive side were impairment gains of CHF 15 million on generation assets.

-The 2019 financial year ended with earnings before interest and tax (EBIT) of CHF 65 million.
-Income before income taxes came to CHF 54 million, with annual profit for the year CHF 50 million.
-Annual profit without minority interests came to CHF 46 million.
+The 2016 financial year ended with earnings before interest and tax (EBIT), after exceptional items, of CHF 22 million.
+Income before income taxes came to negative CHF 10 million, with an annual loss of CHF 13 million for 2016.